-This is where digital certificates come in
+This is where digital certificates come in.

-In order for asymmetric encryption to work, we need a way to validate the authenticity of the transmitted message.
+For asymmetric encryption to work, we need a way to validate the authenticity of the transmitted message.

 It contains your name (or your organization’s name), the name of the organization that issued the certificate, your e-mail address, your country of origin, and your public key.

 When a person sends an encrypted message through a secure channel, his digital certificate is automatically included.
 This helps identify the two users/devices and establishes a secure communication channel.

 Asymmetric encryption provides a secure method for exchanging encryption keys between parties who have never communicated.
 The sender can use the recipient’s public key to encrypt the key, ensuring that only the recipient with the corresponding private key can decrypt and access it.
 This feature eliminates the need for a pre-shared secret key, simplifying the key exchange process and enhancing security.

 Asymmetric encryption enables confidential communication by encrypting messages with the recipient’s public key.
 Only the recipient possessing the corresponding private key can decrypt and read the message.
 This ensures that sensitive information remains private and protected from unauthorized access.

 Asymmetric encryption facilitates digital signatures, allowing individuals to sign messages or documents with private keys.
 The recipient can verify the signature using the sender’s public key, ensuring the authenticity and integrity of the message.
 Also, digital signatures provide non-repudiation, as the sender cannot deny having signed the message, providing strong evidence of the message’s origin.